soh4n-t/Basic-Linux-Commands/README.md

 ```
 #### *Creating Files & Directories*
 ```
 ● touch file_name                   : creates a new file
+● echo "Hello " > file_name.txt     : creates a file and writes the text Hello to it ● echo "World" >> file_name.txt     : appends World to the file content
 ● mkdir folder_name                 : creates a new directory(folder)
 ```
 #### *Copying & Moving*
 ```